 Jack Gallagher is the Olive Williams Kettering Professor of Music at The College of Wooster.
 He holds doctoral and master's degrees in composition from Cornell University and the bachelor's degree cum laude from Hofstra University.
 He studied composition with Elie Siegmeister, Robert Palmer and Burrill Phillips, participated in seminars with Karel Husa, Thea Musgrave and Ned Rorem, and in masterclasses with Aaron Copland, George Crumb and William Bolcom.

-Gallagher’s works have been performed or recorded by the London Symphony, Virginia Symphony, Charleston Symphony, Cleveland Chamber Symphony, Polish Radio Symphony Orchestra of Krakow, Kiev Philharmonic, Koszalin Philharmonic Orchestra, Ruse Philharmonic Orchestra (Bulgaria), Utah Arts Festival Orchestra, U.S. Air Force Band of Flight, Cincinnati Conservatory Wind Ensemble, Indiana University Wind Ensemble, Grammy® award-winning pianist Angelin Chang, Trio Terzetto, and others.
+Gallagher's works have been performed or recorded by the London Symphony, Virginia Symphony, Charleston Symphony, Cleveland Chamber Symphony, Polish Radio Symphony Orchestra of Krakow, Kiev Philharmonic, Koszalin Philharmonic, Ruse Philharmonic (Bulgaria), U.S. Air Force Band of Flight, Cincinnati Conservatory Wind Ensemble, Indiana University Wind Ensemble, pianists Frank Huang and Angelin Chang, Trio Terzetto, and others.

-His compositions, included on fourteen published compact discs on the Naxos Records, Musical Heritage Society, Vienna Modern Masters, ERMMedia, Summit Records, Capstone Records and Altissimo labels, have been broadcast by more than 100 classical radio stations in the U.S., Canada, New Zealand, the United Kingdom, the Netherlands, Austria, and Radio Arts Indonesia.
-His Berceuse, recorded by the Polish Radio Symphony Orchestra of Krakow conducted by Szymon Kawalla, has been broadcast 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.
+His compositions, included on fourteen published compact discs on the Naxos, Musical Heritage Society, Vienna Modern Masters, ERMMedia, Summit, Capstone and Altissimo labels, have been broadcast by more than 120 classical radio stations in the U.S. and abroad.
+His Berceuse has been broadcast more than 100 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.

-As a producer, his recording for TNC Records of Messiaen’s Oiseaux exotiques with pianist Angelin Chang, conductor John McLaughlin Williams and the Cleveland Chamber Symphony (TNC CD 1515) won a 2007 GRAMMY® Award in the classical category “Best Instrumental Soloist Performance with Orchestra.”
+As a producer, his recording for TNC Records of Messiaen's Oiseaux exotiques with pianist Angelin Chang, conductor John McLaughlin Williams and the Cleveland Chamber Symphony won a 2007 GRAMMY® Award in the classical category "Best Instrumental Soloist Performance with Orchestra."

-Counterpoint, Trumpet, and Seminar in Music of Living Composers, a course he originated.
+He teaches Composition, Orchestration, Twentieth-Century Music Theory, Counterpoint, and Seminar in Music of Living Composers, a course he originated.